annotation/text-fabric/docs/Api/Data.md

     The new features must sit in a directory named after the version of the main corpus they correspond to.

-    ??? example "BHSA"
-        For the *BHSA*, that would be version *c*.
-        You can also produce data for multiple versions.

 ??? note "local github"
     The data you share must reside in a directory on your hard drive.
     The convention is, that you have a directory `github` under your home directory.
 And inside `github`, you have directories for organizations or people first, and then repositories, exactly as the online GitHub is organized.

-    ??? example "BHSA"
-        If you have the BHSA repo, its versioned TF feature directories should be under `~/github/etcbc/bhsa/tf`

     Your own data should be in such a repo as well, e.g.